How to Plan a Day Trip from San Francisco to Muir Woods

 If you don’t have a car, I highly recommend renting one for the day.
 Sure, an Uber could get you to Muir Woods, but there is no cell phone service, so you will likely not be able to call one to return you to the city.

-Muir Woods Reservations
+Muir Woods Parking Reservations

 However, once you park, you can park there all day long.
 There is no time limit for parking.

+A parking reservation costs $9.50 for a standard vehicle.
 To reserve your parking spot go to gomuirwoods.com

-Catching the Muir Woods Shuttle
+Getting to Muir Woods with the Go Muir Woods Shuttle

-Shuttle Locations
+Muir Woods Shuttle Locations

-Please Note: There is no shuttle service directly from San Francisco (unless you take an organized tour which I’ll cover shortly).
+There is no shuttle service directly from downtown San Francisco (unless you take an organized tour, which I’ll cover shortly).
 To get to the shuttle stop, take the ferry from San Francisco to Sausalito and catch the shuttle from the Sausalito stop.
-Check the ferry schedule here.

 All shuttle reservations are location-specific, tickets are round trip, and you don’t need a parking reservation.
+You do still need to pay your Muir Woods entrance fee.

 The shuttles run all weekends and holidays and during peak season (June – August).